PyCon.DE 2017 and PyData Karlsruhe

 Prof. Dr. Michael Feindt: Artificial Intelligence: Differentiating Hype and Real Value

-Michael Feindt is the brain behind Blue Yonder GmbH .
+Michael Feindt is the mind behind Blue Yonder GmbH.
 His NeuroBayes algorithm was developed during his many years of scientific research at CERN.
 Michael is also a professor at the Karlsruhe Institute of Technology (KIT), Germany, and a lecturer at the Data Science Academy.

-I really hope all attendees and participants of the PyCon.DE 2017 will have a great time in Karlsruhe, share knowledge, learn new stuff and meet lots of nice people.
+I really hope all attendees and participants of PyCon.DE 2017 have a great time in Karlsruhe, share knowledge, learn new things, and meet many nice people.

-Finally a big thank you to the orga team and all the on-site volunteers.
+Finally, a big thank-you to the orga team and all the on-site volunteers.
 PyCon.DE is a community conference and would not be possible without you!
+We look forward to welcoming you.